nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The usage scenario and how the edit staff mechanism behaves is described as following:

 Step 1.
 The user launches the application, and uses the `editStaff` command as described in the UserGuide.
-The `AddressBookParser` calls the `EditStaffCommandParser`, which parses the user inputs to create an `EditStaffCommand`.
+The `HrProParser` calls the `EditStaffCommandParser`, which parses the user inputs to create an `EditStaffCommand`.
 The `EditStaffCommandParser`, which is a class that extends the `Parser` interface, parses user inputs into an `Index`, `ProjectName` and an `EditStaffDescriptor`, which serves as a wrapper class for Staff attributes to be edited.